gmarchesiv/bikeshare_python_app/README.md

 Bikeshare project by Giancarlo Marchesi

 ### Description
-Python interface that allows users to analyze data of bike use in Chicago, New York City & Washington
+Python interface to analyze data of Bikeshare service use in Chicago, New York City & Washington

 ### Files used
 bikeshare.py